 Lack of sleep is directly linked to obesity.
 This is because lack of sleep lowers your metabolism, forces you to eat more, and unbalances your hormones.

 First, sleep deprivation lowers your metabolism drastically.
-In fact, a lack of sleep may be the leading cause in today’s obesity problem among America’s stressed, overworked population.
+In fact, a lack of sleep may be the leading cause of today’s obesity problem among America’s stressed, overworked population.
 Sleep deprivation also elevates blood sugar levels and increases the body’s insulin resistance, which both lead to type 2 diabetes.

 Moreover, a lack of sleep causes your body to require more food to make up for the lost energy.
 This means you’ll eat need to eat more calories in order to stay awake.
 This will up your caloric intake and cause you to gain weight.
 In addition, your tired body will be trying to conserve energy (aka fat) rather than burn it.
 So no matter how much you workout or how little you eat, your body will be holding on to its fat stores as a way to make up for the sleepless lack of energy.